Logo-stateuniv

 Athletics

-In 2004, the Culinary Institute of America began truly competing in intercollegiate sports.
+In 2004, the school began truly competing in intercollegiate sports.
 The Steels, named for a chef’s most-utilized tool – the knife – compete in the Hudson Valley Men’s Athletic Conference and the Hudson Valley Women’s Athletic Conference.

 Sports